AIMWORLD213445/github-lookup/README.md

 ## Setup/Installation Requirements

 _Clone the repo and open it up.
-Make sure to do the following so you can use the necessary npm/gulp/bower/SASS packages: npm init npm install gulp --save-dev npm install browserify --save-dev
+Make sure to do the following so you can use the necessary npm/gulp/bower/SASS packages and utilities: npm init npm install gulp --save-dev npm install browserify --save-dev